 The posterior estimates regarding the robustness checks are reported in Table 2.
-Under the non-informative learning initialization, the estimated elasticity of substitution between domestic and foreign goods becomes larger.
+Under the noninformative learning initialization, the estimated elasticity of substitution between domestic and foreign goods becomes larger.
 Non-fully rational beliefs and learning introduce more persistence in the system in this case: the estimates of habit formation and of the persistence in the terms of trade shock are reduced in this case.
-The situation is different when terms of trade data are not exploited in the estimation: the elasticity of substitution is lower, while the habit formation, the cost-push and exchange rate disturbance persistence parameters generally increase.
-Given that the terms of trade disturbance is no longer present in the model, the volatility of the cost-push shock rises with respect to the baseline case to help the model fitting the data despite the tighter restrictions.
+The situation is different when terms of trade data are not exploited in the estimation: the elasticity of substitution is lower, while the habit formation, the cost-push, and exchange rate disturbance persistence parameters generally increase.
+Given that the terms of trade disturbance is no longer present in the model, the volatility of the cost-push shock rises with respect to the baseline case to help the model fit the data despite the tighter restrictions.
 The notable changes in the estimates in the post-1997 sample are that the response to the exchange rate in the monetary policy rule is much closer to zero and the volatility of the cost-push is much lower.
-There is some evidence of an effect of foreign interest rates, although the magnitude of the response is small ( $\rho^ = 0.11$ ).
+There is some evidence of an effect of foreign interest rates, although the magnitude of the response is small ($\rho^ = 0.11$).
+For the alternative habit specification, we estimate a degree of habit formation h equal to 0.50 and a memory coefficient ρ_h equal to 0.05.
+The estimate suggests that, as in Fuhrer (2000), considering only a lagged term for consumption is not an unreasonable representation for habits.
+Finally, modeling shocks as correlated internationally does not significantly alter the findings: the estimated correlations fall between 0.2, for demand shocks, to basically zero, for monetary policy innovations.

-The table also reports the minimum and maximum shares of output due to the menu of global shocks over the samples for the different specifications.
-The minimum shares also fall at the beginning of the sample with values around 0.20-0.30, and the maximum values appear either right before the financial crisis or in 2012 and attain values between 0.65 and 0.82.
+The table also reports the minimum and maximum shares of output variance due to the menu of global shocks over the samples for the different specifications.
+The minimum shares fall at the beginning of the sample with values around 0.20-0.30, and the maximum values appear either around the financial crisis or in 2012, and attain values between 0.62 and 0.82.
 Therefore, the overall conclusions do not substantially change under any of the previous alternatives.